JoshuaKasa/JoshuaKasa/README.md

 # 🦄
 Hello everyone!
 Welcome to my GitHub!</br>
-I'm a 16 year old game developer from Italy (Milan).
+I'm a 17 year old game developer from Italy (Milan).

-Other than gamedev I sometimes do Malwares and I love general cyber security and criptography...
-Don't worry though!
-I only do those for learning something new, and would ~~maybe~~ never use them against someone. </br>
+Other than gamedev I sometimes do malwares. </br>
 I know pretty well this programming languages:
 ```
 Python